incaseCamels/googleChrome/README.md

 Perhaps other controls such as web filtering proxies and Microsoft's exploit guards will help prevent exploitation of Chrome success of zero-days, but it's good to have depth.

 Using this as a scheduled job, shouldn't be ran every minute.
-I'd suggest evert few hours or so.
+I'd suggest every few hours or so.